-5 Reserve Categories
+5. Reserve Categories

-All reserves are classified and normally held under the RA.
-The use and management of each RA classification does not often reflect how a reserve is used by the public and is limited in identifying levels of service and lawful uses for each type of reserve area.
+All reserves are classified and normally held under the Reserves Act 1977.
+The use and management of each reserve area may differ, in particular between local purpose reserves and recreation reserves.
+The Reserves Act classification (refer to Appendix A) does not often reflect how a reserve is used by the public and is limited in identifying levels of service and lawful uses for each type of reserve area.